WapaMario63/Mares-BSP-Asset-Detector/README.md

 *NOTE: This program is currently considered a beta and not stable.*

 ## Usage
-Simply pass your map's .BSP and the game's folder you're using assets from (e.g. for TF2, the 'tf' folder).
+Simply pass your unpacked map's .BSP and the game's folder you're using assets from (e.g. for TF2, the 'tf' folder).
 ```
 AssetDetector "<map BSP>" "<game folder>"
 ```